CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ## Algorithm

-After we have known the function of the BSM, it's time for us to reverse the algorithm and decrypt obfuscated strings.
+After we have known the function of the BSM, it's time for us to deal with the obfuscated strings.

 ```java
 <push the obfuscated string to stack>